Morris Tanenbaum: Career

 Morris Tanenbaum joined the chemistry department at Bell Telephone Laboratories in 1952.
-He held a number of positions during his career at Bell, beginning in the technical staff (1952–1956); becoming assistant director of the metallurgical department (1956–1962); becoming director of the solid-state development laboratory (1962–1964); and rising to executive vice president for systems engineering and development (1975–1976).
+He held a number of positions at Bell, beginning in the technical staff from 1952 to 1956, becoming assistant director of the metallurgical department until 1962, then director of the solid-state development laboratory until 1964.
+He was executive vice-president for systems engineering and development from 1975 to 1976.

 Tanenbaum then moved to the Western Electric Company, where he worked as director of research and development (1964–1968), vice president of the engineering division (1968–1972) and vice president of manufacturing: transmission equipment (1972–1975).

-He returned to Bell Laboratories in 1975 as vice President of engineering and network services (1976–1978).
-He served briefly as president of the New Jersey Bell Telephone Company (1978–1980), before returning again to Bell Laboratories as Executive Vice President for Administration (1980–1984).
-As of January 16, 1985, he was appointed "corporate executive vice president responsible for financial management and strategic planning".
+He returned to Bell Laboratories in 1975 as vice President of engineering and network services from 1976 to 1978.
+He served as president of the New Jersey Bell Telephone Company from 1978 to 1980, then returned to Bell Laboratories as Executive Vice President for Administration from 1980 to 1984.
+On January 16, 1985, he was appointed "corporate executive vice president responsible for financial management and strategic planning".
 Concerns that AT&T and Bell Laboratories effectively held a monopoly on communication technology throughout the United States and Canada led to an antitrust case, United States v.
 AT&T, and the eventual breakup of the Bell System.
-Tanenbaum was closely involved in discussion of related senate legislation and helped to draft the proposed "Baxter I" amendment.
+Tanenbaum was closely involved in discussion of related senate legislation, and helped to draft the proposed "Baxter I" amendment.

-Following the restructuring, Tanenbaum became the first chief executive officer and chairman of the board at AT&T Corporation (1984–1986).
+Following the restructuring, Tanenbaum became the first chief executive officer and chairman of the board at AT&T Corporation from 1984 to 1986.
 From 1986 to 1988 he served as AT&T's Vice Chairman for Finance, and from 1988 to 1991, AT&T's vice chairman for finance and chief financial officer.

 Research

 When Tanenbaum joined the chemistry department at Bell Laboratories in 1952, Bell was a hotbed for semiconductor research.
 The first transistor had been created there in December 1947 by William Bradford Shockley, John Bardeen and Walter Houser Brattain.
-Their point-contact transistor, built of germanium, was announced at a press conference in New York City on June 30, 1948.
+Their point-contact transistor, a block of the semiconductor germanium with two wires touching it, was announced at a press conference in New York City on June 30, 1948.

 Finding better semiconductor materials to support the "transistor effect" was a critical area of research at Bell.
 Gordon Teal and technician Ernest Buehler did pioneering research on the growing and doping of semiconductor crystals between 1949 and 1952.
 Teal's group built the first grown-junction germanium transistors, which were announced by Shockley at a press conference on July 4, 1951.
 Meanwhile, Gerald Pearson did important early work investigating the properties of silicon.

 Tanenbaum's initial work at Bell focused on possible single crystal Group III-V semiconductors such as indium antimonide (InSb) and gallium antimonide (GaSb).